lizekss/advanced-python/sql-databases/README.md

 ## Description
 This project uses the DAO (Data Access Object) Design Pattern, in order to separate the data persistence logic in a separate layer.
 The main class in this project is LibraryDAO, which encapsulates all interactions with the database.
-The project provides two implementations of the abstract LibraryDAO class: `SQLiteDAO` and `SQLALchemyDAO`
+The project provides two implementations of the abstract LibraryDAO class: `SQLiteDAO` and `SQLAlchemyDAO`

 ## Features
 The LibraryDAO classes provide the following methods: